User Onboarding & Team Formation

 Competition Results in User Loss

-The competition between ByteDance and Tencent results in user loss in Lark
+The competition between ByteDance and Tencent results in user loss in Lark.

 Solution of Member Invitation